maxto/ubique/README.md

 # Ubique

-Mathematical and Quantitative methods for Javascript and Node.js.
+Mathematical and Quantitative Methods for Javascript and Node.js.

-It supports arrays, vectors and matrices, providing MATLAB®-like functionalities.
+Ubique supports arrays, vectors and matrices, providing MATLAB®-like functionalities.
 It includes a toolkit of functions for quantitative analysis and advanced statistics.

-Easy to use, no dependencies, 100% Javascript in Node.js and in the Browser.
+Easy to use, no dependencies.
+Runs both in Node.js and in the Browser.

 ## Project Summary